nikhilRP/oslo/README.md

 [![Build Status](https://travis-ci.org/nikhilRP/recommendation_engine.svg?branch=master)](https://travis-ci.org/nikhilRP/recommendation_engine)

-What is OSLO?
+### What is OSLO?
 * POC implementation of a recommendation engine for a large-scale marketplace.
 Named after the coffeeshop where it was built, they do have great coffee :)
 * Based tentatively on the paper - Recommending Similar Items in Large-scale Online Marketplaces
 * My view on the publication - [click here](https://github.com/nikhilRP/recommendation_engine/blob/master/Review.md)

-#### NOTE: It is just a POC and is hacked over the weekend most likely with excess coffee and beer intake.
+#### NOTE: It is just a POC and has been hacked over the weekend, most likely with excess coffee and beer intake.
 So please do not use it for any serious purposes.

 ### Implementation